Shawna Morris, Chief Executive Officer

 Recently, Carrie and the development team’s fundraising efforts resulted in a successful $16.6 million-dollar capital campaign for a new training institute and vocational education center and co-occurring treatment cottages serving youth with mental health and substance dependence issues.
 Carrie has also proven herself to be a skilled event planner as she has grown the Casa Pacifica Angels Wine, Food & Brew Festival into the premiere wine and food event on the central coast raising millions during her tenure overseeing the Festival.

 Carrie also served on the Board of Directors for the Association of Fundraising Professionals Santa Barbara/Ventura Counties chapter for ten years and as President in 2015.
 During her presidency the board achieved its first Ten Star Gold Award and Friends of Diversity Designation.
-Most recently Carrie was awarded AFP’s distinguished Professional Fundraiser of the Year award for Ventura and Santa Barbara Counties.
+Most recently Carrie was awarded AFP’s distinguished Professional Fundraiser of the Year award for Ventura and Santa Barbara Counties and named Top 50 Woman in Business by the Pacific Coast Business Times.
 She is also a member of the Camarillo Rotary, the Nonprofit Leadership Council, and a graduate of the Ventura County Leadership Academy.
 Carrie resides in Thousand Oaks with her family.

-Jessica is the Compliance Officer at Casa Pacifica Centers for Children and Families.
+Jessica serves as General Counsel at Casa Pacifica Centers for Children and Families.
 Prior to joining Casa Pacifica, Jessica spent four years working as an Assistant District Attorney in Milwaukee, Wisconsin.
 While there, Jessica was assigned to the General Crimes Unit where she prosecuted a variety of offenses ranging from petty misdemeanors to violent felonies.
 After getting married, she left the District Attorney’s Office and moved to California.
 Shortly thereafter, Jessica joined Casa Pacifica.

 Jessica has a B.S. in Accounting and a J.D. from the University of Wisconsin – Madison.
 She is a licensed attorney in California and Wisconsin and is a member of the Bar Association in both states.